-I’ve picked out five of the best guitar chairs and stools that you can use on stage or in the practice room.
+I’ve picked out some of the best guitar stools and chairs that you can use on stage or in the practice room.
 These are all designed to improve your posture and help you maintain your balance.

 This is my selection of high-quality stools and chairs for guitarists.
 While they come in a variety of designs, any of these chairs can be a good choice.

 - Best Guitar Chairs and Stools for a Comfortable Performance

 - 1. Gator Frameworks Performance Seat and Stand

 - 3. Fender 30" Custom Shop Pinstripe Bar Stool